Eight Miles High

 “Send me away.
 I don’t even like the song.”

 “What are you in the group for?”
 Crosby asked.
 “The money?”

 Clarke stormed from the studio.

 Crosby was proud of “Triad.” his ode to group sex.
-The melody was at once lilting and abrupt, jerking melody through a languid beat.
-The lyrics described the two women, nearly interchangeable in looks to hear Crosby sing it.
+The melody was at once lilting and abrupt, jerking through a languid beat.
+The lyrics described two women, nearly interchangeable in looks to hear Crosby sing it.
 Then came the key line, repeated at the end of each verse:

 But I don’t really see

 Times were changing.
 On that he could agree with that asshole Dylan.
 But his bandmates, McGuinn and Hillman — they didn’t seem to get it.
 This wasn’t Buddy Holly’s rock and roll anymore.
 The audience was different now.
 They didn’t want the boy- and-girl moon-and-June stuff anymore.
 It was time to push the barriers, to be honest, to reach the audience.

 We have just crossed over into The Crosby Zone.

 McGuinn and Hillman stood at the door.
 Crosby blocked the frame.
 They weren’t looking him in the eye.
 He didn’t invite them in.
 They filed past him, too impatient for a sit down.
 They stood in the living room.
 Crosby realized he was still holding his guitar.